CristianLazoQuispe/deploying-a-ML-model/starter/model_card.md

 ## Ethical Considerations

 According to the data slices, the model have a underperformance in 7th-8th.
-This is a indicator os discriminate people because the prediction is always "Income < 50k".
+This is a indicator of discriminate people because the prediction is always "Income < 50k".
 This observation requires futher investigation.

 Performance in train